Fushimi Castle

 Features of Fushimi Castle

-After the death of Toyotomi Hideyoshi, the importance of the castle fortress gradually lost its size and status.
-In 1619, it was decided to completely liquidate it.
-In 1625 the plan was realized.
+After the death of Toyotomi Hideyoshi, the importance of the castle-fortress gradually lost its magnitude and status.
+In 1619, it was decided to eliminate it altogether.
+In 1625, the plan was realized.
 The luxurious interiors of Fushimi Castle were looted.
-Some of them were discovered in other palaces and even temples.
-For example, a unique wooden floor ended up on the ceiling of the Egen-In Temple, and part of the fortifications was used for Fukuyama and Osaka Castle.
+Some of them have been found in other palaces and even temples.
+For example, a unique wooden floor appeared on the ceiling of the Yogen-In temple, and some of the fortifications were used for Fukuyama and Osaka Castles.

 According to the mentions of the palace in ancient documents, it can be argued that the most magnificent hall of the castle was the golden tea room.
 It was richly decorated with gold leaf, almost completely covering the room.
 To date, the interiors of the palace have not been preserved.
 Emperor Meiji was buried in a tomb on the castle grounds in 1912.
-In 1964, Fushimi Castle was restored and a replica was created.
-The reconstruction was carried out according to the surviving ancient drawings, but was slightly moved.
-A beautiful park was built around the castle.
-Every spring it takes on a unique look created by cherry blossoms.
+In 1964, Fushimi Castle was restored, creating a replica of it.
+The reconstruction was carried out according to the preserved old drawings, but it was slightly postponed.
+A beautiful park has been laid out around the castle.
+Every spring, it acquires a unique look created by cherry blossoms.

 Fushimi Castle Fushimi Castle Fushimi Castle Fushimi Castle Fushimi Castle Fushimi Castle